Sidaant/AI-Agent-CLI-Scaler-Clone/README.md

 4. Once the agent is done, it will say `OUTPUT` and return control to you.
 5. Open the generated `index.html` file in your browser to verify it works and looks good.

-erated output looks like Scaler!)
-- Code Quality & Documentation (Code is modularized and documented): 2